-The site is 5km from London but 7km from the nearest settlement within London (Longford) and nearly 10km from the nearest substantial urban area or settlement.
-There are also no roads within 200m of the SAC that would form part of daily road-based journeys to work for London residents.
-The HRA of the Windsor & Maidenhead Local Plan concluded that there would be no adverse effects of growth on the SAC alone or in combination with other Local Plans, in part due primarily to the general resilience of the SAC and its designated interest features to impacts such as recreational pressure and partly due to the alternative areas of natural greenspace that were being provided in the Borough as mitigation for impacts on the Thames Basin Heaths SPA.
+Natural England (2000) Site Improvement Plan: Windsor Forest and Great Park of the SAC and its designated interest features to impacts such as recreational pressure and partly due to the alternative areas of natural greenspace that were being provided in the Borough as mitigation for impacts on the Thames Basin Heaths SPA.
 Due to the greater distance of London from the SAC and the large areas of recreational greenspace within London itself (e.g. The Royal Parks, the Lee Valley Regional Park, Epping Forest, and the Walthamstow Wetlands), it is considered that there will be no adverse effect of the London Plan in combination with other plans and projects.